atorralba/atorralba.github.io/_posts/2019-06-23-GoogleCTF2019_BobNeedsAFile.md

 At this point, a lot of googling, frustrated screams and saddening sobs happened.
 We tried to make `scp` work server-side with `paramiko`, but we were constantly hitting roadblocks.
 After a while, I desperately cried for help in our team chat, and one of our members suggested using [this amazing PoC for CVE-2019-6111 and CVE-2019-6110](https://www.exploit-db.com/exploits/46193).
 Even though we had thought of client-side SSH exploits, what interested us the most was the working `scp` server that returned any file that was requested.
 Yeah, umpteenth reminder that there are people out there way better than me at anything!

 But well, let's give it a try!
-Just by changing interface it listens on...
+Just by changing the interface it listens on:

 ~~~python
 sock.bind(('0.0.0.0', 2222))